authelia/authelia/docs/configuration/miscellaneous.md

 Here are the main customizable options in Authelia.

 ## Host & Port

 `optional: true`

 Defines the address to listen on.

     host: 0.0.0.0
     port: 9091

+## TLS

+`optional: true`

+Authelia can use TLS.
+Provide the certificate and the key with the following keys.

+    ssl_key: /var/lib/authelia/ssl/key.pem
+    ssl_cert: /var/lib/authelia/ssl/cert.pem

 ## Logs level